IntrepidPursuits/objective-c-style-guide/README.md

 #### Making/Requesting Changes

 We welcome your feedback.
-The current maintainers of this style guide are @cprime, @rosslebeau, and @andrewdolce.
+The current maintainers of this style guide are @cprime and @andrewdolce.
 If you have an issue with any of the existing rules and would like to see something changes, please open an issue or submit a documented PR with the desired change.

 ## Introduction